moby/moby/docs/sources/use/working_with_volumes.rst

 This command will create the new container with two new volumes that exits instantly (``true`` is pretty much the smallest, simplest program that you can run).
-Once created you can mount its volumes in any other container using the ``-volumes-from`` option; irrespective of whether the container is running or not.
+Once created you can mount its volumes in any other container using the ``--volumes-from`` option; irrespective of whether the container is running or not.

 Or, you can use the VOLUME instruction in a Dockerfile to add one or more new volumes to any container created from that image::

   # BUILD-USING:        docker build -t data .
-  # RUN-USING:          docker run -name DATA data
+  # RUN-USING:          docker run --name DATA data
   FROM          busybox
   VOLUME        ["/var/volume1", "/var/volume2"]
   CMD           ["/bin/true"]